grkenney/grkenney/README.md

+PhD student in Biological and Biomedical Sciences at University of North Carolina - Chapel Hill

-Bioinformatician at the University of Michigan Advanced Genomics Core
+Previously a Bioinformatician at the University of Michigan Advanced Genomics Core

 Interested exploring genomics and epigenomics with computers 🧬 👩🏻‍💻
 <!---